 Future adventures?
 In two weeks we go to Nepal!
 In November, probably Borneo.
 No joke.
 Stay tuned, and please comment.

-Tags: Ayutthaya, Buddha, Buddha's burial site, Budha, capital of Siam, Chiang Mai, Chidas, Cock King, cockfights, Elvis, Elvis and the king of Thailand, jade Buddha, Monks, Reclining Buddha, reclining budha, ThaiLand, Thailand Authority of Touristm, UAE, Uncategorized, war between Siam and Burma
+Tags: Ayutthaya, Buddha, Buddha's burial site, Budha, capital of Siam, Chiang Mai, Chidas, Cock King, cockfights, Elvis, Elvis and the king of Thailand, jade Buddha, Monks, Reclining Buddha, reclining budha, ThaiLand, Thailand Authority of Touristm, UAE, UAE, war between Siam and Burma